andredelft/typora-tailwind-theme/README.md

 # Tailwind theme for Typora

-An implementation of the beautifull [Tailwind Typography](https://tailwindcss.com/docs/typography-plugin) layout for [Typora](https://typora.io):
+An implementation of the beautiful [Tailwind Typography](https://tailwindcss.com/docs/typography-plugin) layout for [Typora](https://typora.io):

 ![Screenshot of the Tailwind theme](tailwind-screenshot.png)

-A light and dark theme are provided, which use the `prose-xl` class and `slate` color scheme.
+A light and dark theme are provided, which use the `prose-xl` class and `slate` grayscale.
 In particular, the themes are equivalent to:

 ```html
 <article class="prose prose-xl prose-slate dark:prose-invert dark:bg-slate-800">